graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ## User Roles

-- 👑 Admin: Can see all user emails
+- 👤 Authenticated user: can see user emails
-- ✍️ Editor: Can create/edit posts
+- 👑 Admin: Can delete any post
-- 👤 User: Basic read access
+- ✍️ Editor: Can create and delete posts

 ---
 layout: default